Chicago Mayor Emanuel proposes decriminalizing pot in Illinois

 CHICAGO (Reuters) - Chicago Mayor Rahm Emanuel asked Illinois lawmakers on Tuesday to reform sentencing for low-level drug offenses, which would include ticketing rather than arresting people caught with small amounts of marijuana.

-The plea for softer drug laws is part of Emanuel and McCarthy’s strategy to also push lawmakers to adopt harsher sentences for gun crimes.
-Chicago officials say illegal guns are a major factor in the city’s high number of murders.
+Emanuel had backed a 2012 change in Chicago law that decriminalized marijuana in the nation’s third-largest city.
+Emanuel said on Tuesday that the change statewide would save tax dollars, allow police to focus on more serious crimes and keep non-violent offenders from a lifetime in the criminal justice system.

-Emanuel said on Tuesday that the change statewide would save tax dollars that can be used on crime prevention programs.
+“It doesn’t make sense that one arrest for a very small amount of a controlled substance can lead to a lifetime of struggles, sending people in and out of prison and putting up barriers to getting a job or finding a place to live,” Emanuel said in a statement.

-“It doesn’t make sense that one arrest for a very small amount of a controlled substance can lead to a lifetime of struggles, sending people in and out of prison and putting up barriers to getting a job or finding a place to live,” he said at the hearing in Chicago.
+The proposal calls for a new state law that would reduce possession of one gram or less of any controlled substance in Illinois from a felony to a misdemeanor, and expand Chicago’s municipal ordinance, making possession of 15 grams or less of cannabis a ticketable offense statewide.

 Sixteen states plus the District of Columbia have decriminalized marijuana possession and two states have legalized retail sales, according to NORML, a group lobbying to legalize the drug.